AndreiT1/LMS/README.md

-# Library Management System developed in JavaFX + mySql
+# Library Management System developed in Java and JavaFX
 LMS is a resource planning system for a library, used to track items owned and patrons who have borrowed.

  ## ![](screenshots/lms1.png)